Current Procurement Activities

 How can I obtain results of a bid award?

-Once bids are reviewed and evaluated, they are awarded as soon as is practical.
-Bid results can only be obtained after an award has been made by calling the project manager or lead department making the original bid solicitation.
-Contact information for the project manager or department is contained in the original bid documents.
+Once bids/proposals are reviewed and evaluated, they are awarded as soon as is practical.
+Results of a bid award can only be obtained after an award has been made by calling the project manager or lead department making the original bid/RFP solicitation.
+Contact information for the project manager or department is contained in the original bid/RFP documents.

 As needed, we utilize online auction to dispose of surplus items.
 Please visit our online auction site and search for “North Central Texas Council of Governments, Texas” when you reach the homepage to view any available items.